martijnboland/apptext/README.md

 Navigate to the folder where you cloned the sources.
 You'll see a /src folder and in that folder the following components:
 - AppText - the core logic with the REST and Graphql api's and a [file-based storage engine](https://github.com/cloudscribe/NoDb);
 - AppText.AdminApp - the management application;
+- AppText.Localization - enables .NET Core apps to use AppText dynamic resources with the standard .NET Core localization API;
 - AppText.Storage.LiteDB - storage engine based on [LiteDB](https://www.litedb.org/);
 - AppText.Translations - module that adds a global 'Translation' content type and provides a REST endpoint to retrieve content as JSON, .NET resx or GNU gettext PO files.
 - HostAppExample - ASP.NET Core template app with authentication that hosts AppText as embedded application.
 This one is also configured by default to use the LiteDB storage engine.